touch hero

 I’m designing for investor relations officers who are attending in person meetings and roadshows.
 They require certain types of business related information accessible to them while meeting investors and networking.

-High-fidelity wireframes
+High-fidelity wireframes on a tight deadline

 My wireframes were mainly to explore different forms of navigation and how to display any fund or institutional data.
 I explored a few different forms of app navigation and settled on a typical navigation bar at the bottom of the screen.
 It allowed for easy access to all our features, and this application wasn’t intended to be very large or have that many different sections, so I didn’t feel that would limit the future scale of the app.